sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Ways to improve your learning culture.*
 Continuing to build a climate for learning is directly related to how an organization encourages and invests in learning.
 Here are some ways an organization can show that learning is important and necessary for growth:

-- **Have regular lunchtime meetings ("brownbags") where one person presents about a project they are working on in a new tech, or something they are investigating.** Rotate the presentations among team members and reward people for presenting.
+- **Have regular lunchtime meetings ("brown bags") where one person presents about a project they are working on in a new tech, or something they are investigating.** Rotate the presentations among team members and reward people for presenting.
 - **When people attend conferences, have them share the new ideas through presentations or trip reports.** You can even host regular meetups or mini-conferences to increase networking and exposure to new technologies and ideas.
 - **Encourage people to get certifications or external trainings.** You can help with this by covering costs of external trainings and forming study groups that are a part of normal work activity.